nmitchell1219/MADAIN/README.md

 * For benchmarking metrics, see "run1/visualizations/"

 Despite the InceptionV3.Adam slightly underperforming relative to ResNet50.Adam in the classification reports, InceptionV3.Adam was chosen for it's supperior performance on AUC metrics. (see \run1\visualizations\roc_curve\roc_curve_InceptionV3_Adam.png).

+#### Fine-Tuning the Model
-We chose our primary model to maximize our precision and recall scores, with recall on our three cancerous classes more highly prioritized.
+Once we chose our primary model, we continued to fine-tune it to maximize our AUC, precision, and recall scores, with recall on our three cancerous classes more highly prioritized.
 This is because, in the precision/recall trade-off, favoring recall reduces false negatives.
 In a cancer identification model, such as this, false negatives in the cancerous classes would be our most detrimental outcome that should be minimized to the extent possible.

-#### Fine-Tuning the Model
-Once we chose our primary model, we continued to fine-tune it in an effort to increase our precision and recall scores, again prioritizing recall on the three cancerous classes.
+Please note the 'Cancer Catcher' model in run4, which reached our higest recall for melanoma at .7.

 Our fine-tuning steps, along with their corresponding run folders in our repo are detailed below.

 1. Running InceptionV3.adam at 150 epochs (run3; v6)
     a.
 Removed image augmentation - original benchmarking involved preliminary image augmentation: